ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/glossary/etag.markdown

 * Cluster Topology
 * ETL

 For developing with the RavenDB client API, etags are not needed.
-Etags are used as a "building block" of a [change vector](../server/clustering/change-vector).
+Etags are used as a "building block" of a [Change Vector](../server/clustering/replication/change-vector).

 ### Etags and Clustering